 Feeding Your Puppy

-Your puppy is currently eating Life’s Abundance All Life Stages dog food and is already accustomed to this diet.
+Your puppy is eating Life’s Abundance All Life Stages dog food and is accustomed to this diet.
+You should have received an email with ordering information for continued use.

 How Much To Feed - Feed your puppy three times per day until about seven months of age, then transition to twice daily meals.